-So, to educate those who are already wet shave converts, and to sway those who aren’t, we’ve turned to selection of our most trusted grooming experts, including the director of perfumery at Floris, the good men at Murdock and the man in charge at Czech & Speake for their top tips.
-As with any discerning gent, their morning shaves are their rituals — and just as important a morning undertaking as that mug of rich-roast coffee.
+So, to educate those who are already wet shave converts, and to sway those who aren’t, we’ve turned to some of our most trusted grooming experts, including the director of perfumery at Floris, the good men of Murdock and the innovators at Czech & Speake for their top tips.
+As with any discerning gent, their morning shaves are a ritual — and just as important as that morning mug of rich-roast coffee.
 So reach for your razor, open your ears and learn why nothing beats a wet shave…

 Begin by washing and exfoliating your face with warm water

 Begin by setting down your razor.
 You’ve got a couple of steps before you start shaving.
 First of which involves warm water and a good exfoliator.
 Don’t believe us?
 Just as James Uden of Murdock London.

 “Before shaving,” explains Uden, “you should wash your face to cleanse pores of excess oil, dirt and dead skin.
 After washing your face, follow with a face scrub.
 Ours employs a combination of Pumice and Lactic Acid to clear away any congestion, dead skin and lift the facial hair — which is great prep for shaving.

 “Be sure to apply to any sensitive areas,” he adds, “such as spots or ingrown hairs.
 And, for the best results, apply a scrub a few times a week and scrub in a circular motion to small areas of the face at a time.”